wilbowma/ubc-procmail/README.md

-UBC CS has several different versions of SpamAssassin installed, making it difficult to configure the global site version to run machine that runs procmail. remote.cs.ubc.ca has version 3.4.2, while gypsytears.cs.ubc.ca uses 3.3.1, and they're configuration are apparently incompatible.
+UBC CS has several different versions of SpamAssassin installed, making it difficult to configure the global site version to run machine that runs procmail.

 I've installed SpamAssassin locally on my home directory which should avoid these problems.

+To setup SpamAssassin, you must install the following (particularly the cron job) on `kokanee.cs.ubc.ca`.
+Most of the files can be edited from any of the remote machine, but currently only `kokanee` has access to the INBOX folder, which is necessary for training the classifier.

-- Run `init-spamassassin.sh` on `remote.cs.ubc.ca` to get the environment
+- Run `init-spamassassin.sh` on `kokanee.cs.ubc.ca` to get the environment
   variables setup to use my version of SpamAssassin.
   This will install environment variables in `.bashrc`.
-- Add the contents of `crontab` to your crontab.
+- Add the contents of `crontab` to your crontab, on `kokanee.cs.ubc.ca`.
 - Add the contents of `.procmailrc` to your `.procmailrc`, preferably near the top.
 - Save messages to the `Junk` folder to train the spam filter, and autoblock